-2018 Update: We still stand by these 7 tips to help you hire a personal trainer, but you may also want to check out our post about how to stay fit in winter.
+2020 Update: We still stand by these 7 tips to help you hire a personal trainer, but you may also want to check out our post rounding up the best streaming workouts to do at home.

 Have you ever tried to hire a personal trainer?
 Did you find it was a good experience, a mediocre one, or a bad one?
 Do you have any tips for others on how to hire a personal trainer and get the best experience possible?
 It’s been quite a while since we talked about finding a personal trainer, so let’s discuss it today.
 (We’ve also talked about lunch workouts and lifting weights, and fitting exercise into a busy day.)

 You have a few options if you want to hire a personal trainer: join a gym and pick one of its staff trainers, find a trainer who works out of his or her own private space, or choose someone who’ll come to your home to work with you.
 But how do you find the right professional?